Copyright

 Between 1938 and 1941 the WPA Federal Poster Project printed silkscreen prints for just 14 National Parks before being halted by the onset of WWII.
 By 1950 most of these approximately 1400 (estimated 100 copies each) poster prints had disappeared into history.

 Today, 12 of the 14 original posters designs have been found with all 12 now back in the public domain.
-During my 25 years of searching for these, I’ve found only 42 original prints and have been lucky to own 10; all of which were recently donated back to parks, museums and the NPS (depending upon provenance and duplicates).
-Eight prints are still in private hands although these are duplicates.
+During my 25 years of searching for these, I’ve found only 43 original prints and have been lucky to own 10; all of which were recently donated back to parks, museums and the NPS (depending upon provenance and duplicates).
+Nine prints are still in private hands although these are duplicates.
 Wind Cave and Great Smoky Mountain have never been found and exist only as crude black & white negatives in the NPS archives.

-In short, all images on this website (excepting historic photographs) are under copyright and/or trademark.
+In short, all images on this website (except historic photographs) are under copyright and/or trademark.
 Please don’t lift images off this website, or copy them in any way without permission.
 We do offer license (see below) for some uses of our redrawn art which is much cheaper than starting over or incurring liability for copyright infringement.
 Anyone who wants to take the time to reconstruct these images from the federal archives is welcome.

 THE CONTEMPORARY DESIGNS ARE COPYRIGHT PROTECTED

 After completing restoration of the fourteen historic prints, many national parks, beginning with Devils Tower, approached me to design and screen print posters that would fit in with the historic set.
-We have now produced approximately 35 additional contemporary images “in the style of the WPA” for most of our iconic National Parks & Monuments and hold 100% copyright on these images.
+We have now produced approximately 45 additional contemporary images “in the style of the WPA” for most of our iconic National Parks & Monuments and hold 100% copyright on these images.
 These are not historic prints and are not in the public domain.

 For 25 years since my first republications, I’ve seen virtually every one of our copyrighted designs applied to every type of product imaginable; tee shirts, mugs, coffee bags, neck ties, underwear, soap wrappers, beer coasters, stickers, paperweights, refer magnets, and the like.
 Recently a major clothing company printed over 50,000 tee shirts with our copyrighted designs; this was a very expensive mistake.
 I feel this not only cheapens this wonderful art, but also the artists, and our National Parks.
+Additionally, people are lifting the Bauhaus font footer text and slapping this on everything including “WPA socks.”

 To date I’ve collected well over $50,000 in penalties for copyright violation—most of which has been donated back to our National Parks.
 Do not join this unique club; I prefer you donate money directly to the parks, like I do.
 Copyright law states that a copyright must be defended or it will be lost–so rest assured that I will defend all copyrights.